marneypratt/r4bio/README.md

 (replace "basics" with the name of other tutorials as needed)

 This should open the tutorial in a new browser window.
-To stop the tutorial, click the stop sign in the upper right of the Rstudio console pane (lower left RStudio pane)
+To stop the tutorial, click the stop sign in the upper right of the Rstudio console (lower left RStudio pane)

 **OR**